GLYNKNIGHT/GLYNKNIGHT/README.md

 <h1>Glyn Knight</h1>

 Thank you for visiting my profile.
 After spending 9 years in the miliary and then 12 years in health and fitness I started my journey in to development with the School of Code in May 2022.
-I have learnt a huge amount on my journey so far adn extied to see where this new found adventure will take me.
+I have learnt a huge amount on my journey so far and excited to see where this new found adventure will take me.

 <h3 align="left">Languages and Tools:</h3>